chef-training/chefdk-image/README.md

 # Creates Chef Development Kit enhanced Amazon Machine Instances (AMI)

-This project contains a number of Packer files that allow for quick creation of an AMI, installation with necessary tools, and the distribution of the AMI to various regions within a specific AWS account.
+This project contains a number of Packer files, scripts and recipes that allow for the creation and configuration of AMI for the training interventions we offer at Chef.

-Creating an AMI is necessary if the core requirements of what is required for the instance changes.
-Currently these images are created with the following [criteria](https://github.com/chef-training/chefdk-image/blob/master/cookbooks/essentials/test/integration/default/serverspec/default_spec.rb).
+## Setup

 \1.
 Get AWS Credentials